 Estimated reading time: 4 minutes

 There is nothing quite like the smell of freshly brewed coffee.
 It is the perfect way to start the morning or cap off a fine dinner.
 Coffee is also a means of getting together with friends and family members.
 You have probably heard someone say, “let’s grab a cup of coffee” or “I’m going to a coffee shop” many times.
-More than 45 million Americans drink between two and three cups of coffee every day, and research shows that younger consumers are leading the way.
+According to Drive Research, more than 49% of Americans drink between three and five cups of coffee every day.

-The popularity of coffee shows no signs of slowing down, which is excellent news for the nearly 35,000 coffee shops and espresso bars in the United States.
-Collectively, they have annual sales of more than $800 billion.
+The popularity of coffee shows no signs of slowing down, which is excellent news for coffee shops and espresso bars in the United States.
 If you own a coffee shop, or perhaps several, you need to keep up with the latest trends to maintain a positive cash flow and keep your best customers.
 Read this Balboa Capital blog post to learn how to run a profitable coffee shop.

 Know what is brewing in the coffee industry.

-A simple, no-frills cup of coffee is still the go-to choice for millions of coffee drinkers, but peoples’ tastes are changing.
-The introduction of new coffee brewing methods and specialty coffees, such as single-origin beans and limited-edition blends from around the globe, is driving the demand for unique coffee beverages.
+A simple, no-frills cup of coffee is still the go-to choice for millions of coffee drinkers, but people’s tastes are changing.
+Introducing new coffee brewing methods and specialty coffees, such as single-origin beans and limited-edition blends from around the globe, is driving the demand for unique coffee beverages.

-In addition, there are craft coffee houses, also referred to as “third wave” coffee shops, that focus exclusively on artisan drinks.
+In addition, craft coffee houses, also referred to as “third-wave” coffee shops focus exclusively on artisan drinks.
 Look at industry trends online, and check out what your competitors are doing to identify opportunities for your coffee shop.

 Consider making additions to your coffee menu.